WarpDrive2036/Note-WebApp/README.md

 Update the configuration file with the appropriate values for your local database setup.

-Locate the notesdb.sql file in the root folder directory of the program.
+Locate the myapp.sql file in the root folder directory of the program.

 Use specialized database software like phpMyAdmin or TablePlus to create a new database (e.g., notesdb) and import the notesdb.sql file into it.